bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # TODO for scroll refactor
-* Figure out verse bar determining and reset
+* Figure out verse bar determining and reset.
 * Can't scroll through verses in succession, previous cancels next.
+This messes up verse bars as well.

 # Issues
 * What is mapIsSelectPlayReady?